astral-sh/ruff/README.md

       --respect-gitignore              Respect file exclusions via `.gitignore` and other standard ignore files --force-exclude                  Enforce exclusions, even for paths passed to Ruff directly on the command-line

-Rule configuration:
-      --target-version <TARGET_VERSION>
-          The minimum Python version that should be supported --line-length <LINE_LENGTH>
-          Set the line-length for length-associated rules and automatic formatting --dummy-variable-rgx <DUMMY_VARIABLE_RGX>
-          Regular expression matching the name of dummy variables

 Miscellaneous:
   -n, --no-cache
           Disable cache reads